Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: A Unified Framework

 It coincides with the problem considered by \cite{fan2014endogeneity} when $|\mathcal{E}|=1$ and our method reduces to the FGMM method therein.
 The \emph{augmented linear invariance pursuit} leverages further a part of the structural knowledge that $\mathbb{E}[Y^{(e)}|X_{S^\star}^{(e)}] = (\beta^\star_{S^\star})^\top X_{S^\star}^{(e)}$, which is much weaker than the assumption $\mathbb{E}[Y^{(e)}|X^{(e)}] = (\beta^\star_{S^\star})^\top X_{S^\star}^{(e)}$ in the sparse linear regression.
 Identification is possible in this case even when $|\mathcal{E}|=1$.
 This is important for most biological medical studies, where data are usually collected in similar settings.
 In this case, the FAIR penalty eliminates endogenously spurious variables, making traditional variable selection methods applicable.

 \begin{remark} We point out here that there are two kinds of spurious variables.
-One is endogenously spurious variables such as $X_2=$ background color, and the other is exogenous spurious variables such as $X_3=$ the time the photo was taken or the types of camera used.
+One is endogenously spurious variables such as $X_2=$ background color, and the other is exogenously spurious variables such as $X_3=$ the time the photo was taken or the types of camera used.
 The former is harmful, and the latter is nearly harmless in statistical prediction, transfer learning, and even statistical attribution or causality, thinking of $X_3$ as a weak causal variable.
-The introduction of our FAIR method is to surely screen \citep{fan2008sure} the endogenously spurious variables while keeping all the important variables like \eqref{eq:var-sel-fairnn}.
-Exogenous spurious variables can be reduced by using commonly used statistical variable selection methods such as Lasso, SCAD, and best subsets.
+The introduction of our FAIR method is to surely screen \citep{fan2008sure} the endogenously spurious variables while keeping all the important variables as in \eqref{eq:var-sel-fairnn}.
+Exogenously spurious variables can be reduced by using commonly used variable selection methods such as Lasso, SCAD, and best subsets.
 See \aosversion{Appendix A.7}{\cref{sec:varsel}} for how to attain variable selection consistency. \end{remark}

 Similar to the discussion in \cref{sec:intro-problem}, the main challenge here is the curse of endogeneity.
 To address this issue, we will harness the insight that the distributions of $(X, Y)$ across diverse environments capture the invariance structure \eqref{eq:invariant-structure}.
-The central idea of this paper is to exploit both the heterogeneity among different environments, i.e., the shifts in population distributions $\mu^{(e)}$, in conjunction with the above invariance structure \eqref{eq:invariant-structure} to pinpoint the invariant regression function $g^\star$.
+The key idea is to exploit both the heterogeneity among different environments and the above invariance structure \eqref{eq:invariant-structure} to pinpoint the invariant regression function $g^\star$.

 It should be noted that both $g^\star$ and $S^\star$ are determined by $(\Theta_g, \Theta_f)$ and $\mathcal{E}$ through the structure \eqref{eq:invariant-structure}.
 It is required that $\partial \Theta_g = \{g - g': g, g'\in \Theta_g\} \subseteq \Theta_f$.
 In the case of $\Theta_f=\partial \Theta_g$, one uses only heterogeneity among different environments, or the ``invariance principle'', to identify the invariant regression function $g^\star$, as in \eqref{fan2}.
 Heterogeneous environments are essential in this case.
 By choosing substantially large $\Theta_f \supsetneq \partial \Theta_g$, one further injects the strong structural assumption that the invariant regression function lies in the class $\Theta_g$ rather than $\Theta_f \setminus \Theta_g$ as in \eqref{fan3}.
 In this case, one leverages both heterogeneity among environments, i.e., the ``invariance principle'', and the mentioned prior structure knowledge, i.e., the ``asymmetry principle'', to jointly identify $g^\star$.
 Only one environment may be enough for identifying $g^\star$ when the intersection of both principles gives sufficient conditions.